-This is not necessarily a bad thing.
-This year it gives us an entire week to celebrate the Reformation.
-I suspect the average "Lutheran on the street" knows that the Reformation involves Martin Luther nailing of the Reformation.

-95 Theses on the church door in Wittenberg and that we sing "A Mighty Fortress Is Our God."
+I suspect the average "Lutheran on the street" knows that the Reformation involves Martin Luther nailing 95 Theses on the church door in Wittenberg and that we sing "A Mighty Fortress Is Our God."

-If in singing "A Mighty Fortress," we were to pay attention to the words, we would learn important truths
+If in singing "A Mighty Fortress," we were to pay attention to the words, we would learn important truths of the Reformation.

-A mighty fortress is our God, A trusty shield and weapon; He helps us free from ev'ry need That hath us now o'ertaken.
-The old evil foe Now means deadly woe; Deep guile and great might Are his dread arms in fight; On earth is not his equal.
+A mighty fortress is our God,

+A trusty shield and weapon;

+He helps us free from ev'ry need

+That hath us now o'ertaken.

+The old evil foe

+Now means deadly woe;

+Deep guile and great might

+Are his dread arms in fight;

+On earth is not his equal.